 - Go temple hopping.
 Just take a day, morning, or however long you want and roam about Chiang Mai checking out the temples.
 There are over 300 in this one area, so you’re bound to run into one no matter which direction you take.

 - Find the Emaciated Buddha in Wat Umong.
 Built in the late 13th century, it is set among a wooded area.
 You can find trees of wisdom, a field of broken Buddha sculptures, and more.

 - Do some yoga!
-Wake-up a little earlier one day and head to Marina Yoga for a lovely class to kickstart your day.
-Your body will probably need the good stretch out from all the traveling!
+Wake up a little earlier one day and head to Marina Yoga for a lovely class to kickstart your day.
+Your body will probably need the good stretch out from all the travelling!

 - Walk around town.
-This town is brightly colored, and you could easily spend an afternoon walking around and taking in all the multicolored buildings.
+This town is brightly coloured, and you could easily spend an afternoon walking around and taking in all the multicoloured buildings.

 - Eat halal food.
 Ao Nang actually has a pretty large Muslim population!
 One of the aforementioned gorgeous buildings is the mosque downtown.
 Around the streets, you’ll find absolutely delicious, cheap halal food, so eat your heart out.
 I still dream of that food sometimes.